jckleiner/config/setup/macos-ansible/README.md

  * Add `System Preferences` to Dock
  * How does .zhistory work and why does separate terminal windows have their own history, when are they merged?

- * validation for dock and homebrew
+ * validation for dock and homebrew, needed?

  * a script (hammerspoon? or in .zprofile with skhd and yabai commands) which
     1. creates workspaces if none exist
     2. opens all the used programs in the correct workspaces

- * Hold down CMD Q for 2 seconds to quit a program - see https://www.youtube.com/watch?v=uaJSjgVEhMQ
  * git - config, why does m1 wants passphrase and work mac won't???
  * Firefox - config, bookmarks, extensions, make it default browser
  * IntelliJ - config
- * Alfred - config, with applescript?
  * Maven - Has a dependency openjdk.
 Brew will also install Java 17
  * Snagit (Webiste)
  * SnippetsLab (AppStore)

- * Yabai dont open smaller windows in full screen, add all to the list?
- * Karabiner, laptop and external keyboard has different keyboard layouts

  * TODO fzf quit is ESC, lf quit is 'q' -> make LF quit also ESC
  * update readme, oh-my-zsh not needed